OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 ```
 Similar behavior than previously, but we see already that the randomness appear as centered.

-Third, Perlin noise, a very famous noise in computer graphic (among others, for procedural texture).
+#### iiii) Perlin noise
+A very famous noise in computer graphic (among others, for procedural texture).
+In order to use that evolution, we need values that follow each other.
+For that, we'll use as a counter the frame count which can be refered to as .... frameCount.
+Who would have guessed?
+You might want to explore feeding it with counters of different steps, or even sightly random counters.

 ```java
   float x = frameCount/100.0;